 The Department of Anesthesiology and Perioperative Medicine at Tufts Medical Center and Floating Hospital for Children in Boston embraces a culture of research.
 Dedicated research rotations for trainees at all levels that are mentored as well as self-directed have been part of the residency program structure before the change in the ACGME requirements for academic projects.
 In addition, Tufts Medical Center provides resources for research via the Tufts Clinical and Translational Research Science Institute funded through the NIH R01GM987654 (CTSI).
 The CTSI also provides an on-line research educational series.Representation of our academic productivity at major scientific national and international Anesthesiology and Critical Care Society meetings has steadily evolved and includes ASA, SCA, SCCA, SCCM, SOAP, Pain, SPA,ASRA, SOCCA and IARS among other venues.

 With the advent of ACGME required academic and Quality Improvement projects, nearly every trainee is, and many faculty are, engaged in some form of data collection, analysis, and ultimately research.

-For this reason, in the spring of 2017, the Tufts Anesthesia Research Center – TARC - was inaugurated under the leadership of Iwona Bonney, PhD, and Roman Schumann, MD, as administrative and medical directors respectively.
+For this reason, in the spring of 2017, the Tufts Anesthesia Research Center – TARC - was inaugurated under the leadership of Iwona Bonney, PhD as administrative director.
 The TARC is supported by the TARC-RC, or research consortium, consisting of interested faculty members who assist in the execution of the TARC mission.